DataStax-Examples/collabrative-filtering-dsegraphframes/README.md

 Italic: Clustering Column

-***2. Vertices:***
+*** Vertices:***

-Each vertex label is a column in this table; the properties avaiable on the vertex are indicated via the rows.
+Each vertex label is a column in this table; the properties available on the vertex are indicated via the rows.

 |Product|Customer|Store|Offer|
 |-------|-------|-------|-------|